VSAM vs Non-VSAM

 The identical thing is, both VSAM and Non-VSAM files are used in mainframe environment only.

 To conclude this, VSAM is a more effective and far better option than non-VSAM files.
-VSAM files replace the traditional Non-VSAM files everywhere except in report programming.
+VSAM files replaced the traditional Non-VSAM files everywhere except in report programming.